Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

+### Your company has a project in Azure DevOps for a new web application.
+You need to ensure that when code is checked in, a build runs automatically.
+Solution: From the Pre-deployment conditions settings of the release pipeline, you select Batch changes while a build is in progress.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company has a project in Azure DevOps for a new web application.
+You need to ensure that when code is checked in, a build runs automatically.
+Solution: From the Pre-deployment conditions settings of the release pipeline, you select After stage.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

 ### You are developing a multi-tier application.
 The application will use Azure App Service web apps as the front end and an Azure SQL database as the back end.
 The application will use Azure functions to write some data to Azure Storage.
 You need to send the Azure DevOps team an email message when the front end fails to return a status code of 200.
 Which feature should you use?

 - [ ] Service Map in Azure Log Analytics.
 - [ ] Profiler in Azure Application Insights.
-- [ ] Availability tests in Azure Application Insights.
+- [x] Availability tests in Azure Application Insights.
-- [x] Application Map in Azure Application Insights.
+- [ ] Application Map in Azure Application Insights.

+### You have a multi-tier application that has an Azure Web Apps front end and an Azure SQL Database back end.
+You need to recommend a solution to capture and store telemetry data.
+The solution must meet the following requirements: Support using ad-hoc queries to identify baselines.
+Trigger alerts when metrics in the baseline are exceeded.
+Store application and database metrics in a central location.
+What should you include in the recommendation?

+- [ ] Azure Event Hubs.
+- [ ] Azure SQL Database Intelligent Insights.
+- [ ] Azure Application Insights.
+- [x] Azure Log Analytics.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
-You have a poky stating that approvals must occur within eight hour.
-You discover that deployments fail if the approvals take longer than two hours.
+You have a policy stating that approvals must occur within eight hours.
+You discover that deployments fail if the approvals lake longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Post-deployment conditions, you modify the Time between re-evaluation of gates option.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### You have an approval process that contains a condition.
+The condition requires that releases be approved by a team leader before they are deployed.
+You have a policy stating that approvals must occur within eight hours.
+You discover that deployments fail if the approvals lake longer than two hours.
+You need to ensure that the deployments only fail if the approvals take longer than eight hours.
+Solution: From Pre-deployment conditions, you modify the Time between re-evaluation of gates option.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### You have an approval process that contains a condition.
+The condition requires that releases be approved by a team leader before they are deployed.
+You have a policy stating that approvals must occur within eight hours.
+You discover that deployments fail if the approvals lake longer than two hours.
+You need to ensure that the deployments only fail if the approvals take longer than eight hours.
+Solution: From Post-deployment conditions, you modify the Timeout setting for post-deployment approvals.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.